 The club station now has a brand new computer and a FlexRadio Flex 3000 SDR (software defined radio) up and running and on the air.
 Unlike traditional radios, the Flex has no knobs or buttons.
 It is completely software driven and has all the features (and then some) of the high end radios from the major manufacturers.
 The Flex is hooked up to a computer running Windows and uses sophisticated, but easy to use software to control everything.

 In addition to regular SSB/FM/AM operation, we also have seamless digital operation for whatever modes we want to operate.
 Our first test used JT65 on 15m and we quickly logged QSO’s from the Czech Republic, Belgium, France, England and Germany.
 The screenshot on the right from PSKReporter.info shows signal reports from stations that heard K6TZ from all over the USA, Europe, South America, and even South Africa.
 Great DX is easily accomplished from our “noisy” club station.

 If you have never operated an SDR radio, you are in for a great experience.
 The display shows a wide area of whatever band you are working using a panadapter and waterfall so you can see all activity at once.
 This graphical representation of the band lets you find and tune activity quickly and easily.
 This new radio is available for members to use during regular club hours, Tuesdays 7:30 pm to 10:00 pm and Saturdays 9:00 am to noon.
 Come on down and check it out!
 If you are interested in reading the user manual and learning how this exceptional radio works, it is available for download here.

-Post expires at 3:40pm on Tuesday December 1st, 2015 but will still be available on Club News page.
+Post expires at 3:40pm on Tuesday December 1st, 2015 but will still be available in the archives.